 The proxy’s role becomes clear ¶

 Perusal of the CoinMarketCap API documentation revealed the answer to my question:

 Ok, that made sense to me.
-Because consuming the CoinMarketCap API requires a paid account and an API key that is meant to remain secret, the target could not simply have queried the API from their frontend: doing so would have indeed forced the target to disclose their API key in the frontend source of their Web app:
+Because consuming the CoinMarketCap API requires a paid account and an API key that is meant to remain secret, the target could not simply have queried the API from their frontend: doing so would have indeed forced the target to disclose their API key in their client’s source code:

 Anybody with the knowledge of that API key could then have taken advantage